 So, if we return then to that image of the pyramid, and what it means when used to represent the nature of human social hierarchy in many instances, there becomes a problem, as it concerns socialism/communism.
 I see socialism/communism as saying, "it's not fair we, the majority, should be stuck at the bottom!"
 Socialism/communism says, "let's turn this pyramid on it's head!"
 However, you'll find, if you ever come across a small pyramid that you can actually try to balance on it's tip, what happens when you try that?
 It falls over to one side!
 The social hierarchy is instantly restored!
 An actual, real pyramid, like social hierarchy, has a center of mass; and due to it's shape, due to the nature of social dynamics, always tends to right itself.

-And this, I would argue, is why socialism/communism, in, practice, at least on the national levels, usually ends with, the propping up of a dictator; and with that, vary degrees of tyranny different people may or may not be subject to, in varying degrees.
+And this, I would argue, is why socialism/communism, in, practice, at least on the national levels, usually ends with, the propping up of a dictator; and with that, varying degrees of tyranny different people may or may not be subject to.
 That's not to say other societies don't have their darker under bellies; but, that hardly excuses either one of them.
 After the power hierarchy is up ended, it inevitably has to return to it's center of gravity, and when it does so, it historically and presently, tends to right itself into fascism/dictatorship/tyranny; while masquerading as socialism/communism.
 This to me, is not a, failure, of socialism/communism.
 Remember, socialism/communism, is just a, philosophy.
 The failure is in trying to make a, practical, application of the philosophy.
 The failure is in trying to put a square peg in a round hole.
 To the best of my understanding, philosophy, is not, practical.
 It isn't supposed to be; that's not the nature of philosophy.
 The nature of philosophy is inquiry.
 I can inquire about the nature of the wealth of nations; but to try and, affect, the wealth of a nation, is not philosophical.

 If I were to inquire, for example, the reasons behind why some nations are wealthy and some are not; I will inevitably find answers.
 Some of those answers may be correct, some may be incorrect.
 I would know whether those answers were correct through further inquiry into their correctness; and so on and so forth, for those answers.
 If I were to inquire about the nature of wealth as it pertains to individuals, I would also find answers.
 I would find reasons why some are wealthy and some are not.
 And I would find reasons for those reasons, and so on and so forth, as is fitting.
 That is to inquire.
 Information is gathered in the pursuit of an inquiry; such as, these ten people have these amounts in their savings accounts.
 Knowledge can then be gained from the information: such as, person A is a carpenter and the wealthiest among them by three fold.
 And then wisdom can be gained from the information, knowledge, and the experience of what is done with it afterwards: such as, person A seems to not only have worked.
 They were quite ethical and harmonious in their dealings, they invested some of their money, they were frugal, and they saved diligently.
 Therefore, where matters of living are concerned, it could be deduced, it may be wise to invest some of what one earns, be ethical, be frugal, and be diligent in saving.
 So, that, in a poor way of explanation, is philosophy.
 Philosophy, the love of wisdom, is a process of inquiry; that, if successful, yields wisdom.
 I couldn't tell you what wisdom is; but, I would say, in the most basic terms, it's generally not, wise, to place your hand on a hot stove.